A UNIQUE MOMENT NOT TO BE MISSED

 Lanoye and his partner René Los signed the

-first cohabitation agreement for a gay couple in Belgium
+first cohabitation agreement for a gay couple in Belgium.
+This received a

 lot of attention in the press in Belgium and abroad, and it paved the way for